 Trained in various disciplines, this former drummer has been immersed in the Nashville sound scene for the past decade.
 Although you may rewind or erase in a recording stereo, “you don’t get any do-overs in live sound,” he laughs.
-When handling Front of House, flying the PA, or mixing, Chris’s job is to gain the musician’s trust as quickly as possible.
+Whether he handles Front of House, flies the PA, or mixes, Chris’s job is to gain the musician’s trust as quickly as possible.

-Whether touring with Chase Rice or Toby Keith or Jana Kramer, Chris explains 2 engineers are “mixing” the sound at big boards.
-One works Front of House, and you’ve noticed him/her – the cool, laid back guy or gal relaxing at the big console in the middle of the crowd.
-Occasionally tweaking a button or knob, these folks seem to be enjoying the show along with the rest of us.
+On tours with Chase Rice or Toby Keith or Jana Kramer, Chris explains two engineers are “mixing” the sound at big boards.
+One works Front of House, and you’ve noticed him/her – the cool, laid back guy or gal who relaxes at the big console in the middle of the crowd.
+Occasionally tweaking a button or knob, these folks seem to enjoy the show along with the rest of us.

-“Up on stage, as the ME, my outputs are going to the musicians,” Chris explains.
+“Up on stage, as the ME, my outputs go to the musicians,” Chris explains.
 The audience doesn’t hear what Chris is doing.
-His role is to make sure each artist/band member can hear whatever they, individually, are singing or playing.
+His role is to make sure each artist/band member can hear whatever they, individually, sing or play.
 Their own custom sound comes from the wedge speaker directly in front of them or an in-ear monitor.
-When an artist is performing they rely on certain cues – a particular note, an instrument – and they need to be able to hear those cues, feel the rhythm, and stay on time.
+When an artist performs, they rely on certain cues – a particular note, an instrument – and they need to hear those cues, feel the rhythm, and stay on time.

-As the ME, Chris needs to pay attention, listen, and watch for signals from the artist.
+As the ME, Chris must pay attention, listen, and watch for signals from the artist.
 Do they want or need more drums, less strings, more bass?
 It involves a lot of trust and confidence between artist and engineer.
-Sheepishly, I ask Chris what happens if he doesn’t get it right?!
+What happens if Chris doesn’t get it right?
 A man of few words, he thinks long and hard before he responds.
 “Like anything else, you learn in smaller venues before you tackle the larger stuff,” he says.
 “Once you get the show down,” he continues, “it’s like learning to play a song on an instrument.”
 And they do rehearse with the band on the day of the performance.

-The Front of House engineer mixes the sound for what the audience is actually hearing – the sound coming out of the venue’s speakers.
-When I ask if a song might sound differently in various cities, Chris tells me the goal is “no.” Although he might make sound adjustments based on the crowd’s reaction, the performers and crew want fans in Florida and California and Texas to have the same experience.
+The Front of House engineer mixes the sound for what the audience actually hears – the sound coming out of the venue’s speakers.
+When I ask if a song may sound different in various cities, Chris tells me the goal is “no.” Although he might make sound adjustments based on the crowd’s reaction, the performers and crew want fans in Florida and California and Texas to have the same experience.

 Several years ago, Chris “flew the PA’s” – they do have their own language – for Toby Keith’s concert tour.
-Starting at 8 am on performance day, his job was to hang the huge speakers in amphitheaters across the country.
-Involving hours of work, chain motors lifted the dozens of speakers and cables into place.
-Looking through his photos of speakers installed on the roofs of amphitheaters and festival venues, I wonder if he’s ever had a speaker fall?
-He shakes his head quickly and says, “No, and I take great pride in that.
+From 8 am on performance day, his job was to hang the huge speakers in amphitheaters across the country.
+Chain motors lifted the dozens of speakers and cables into place.
+As I glance through his photos of speakers installed on the roofs of concert and festival venues, I wonder if he’s ever had a speaker fall?
+With a quick shake of his head, he says “No, and I take great pride in that.
 This is very possible, and I double and triple check, making sure everything is secure.”

-Chris tells me he loves the traveling and touring routine.
+Chris tells me he loves the travel and tour routine.
 Load the bus, drive, sleep, wake up in a new city, eat, set up your equipment, do a show, shower, repeat.
-However, the close quarters, constant togetherness, and 17 hour work days can sometimes “get on your nerves.”
-A touring mentor and close friend suggested he find something to do on the road – a project to occupy his down time.
+Yet, the close quarters, constant togetherness, and seventeen hour work days can sometimes “get on your nerves.”

-Although Chris is busy during a show, he is also always watching the crowd and their reactions to the music.
-“My favorite part of what I do is watching people enjoying a concert.
+Although Chris is busy during a show, he scans the crowd and their reactions to the music.
+“My favorite part of what I do is to watch people enjoying a concert.
 It just never gets old.”